 - As you get further from your workout, you should be eating fewer carbs and more and more fat.
 Meaning meals close to your workout are carb-loaded and meals farther from your workout time should be fatty and delicious, with fewer carbs.

 - If you struggle to gain weight, you need to eat until you feel like you’re going to explode.

 Hypertrophy Series for Men

-If you’d like to give hypertrophy training a shot but aren’t sure what to do on your own we can help!
-Beginning November 16th we’ve got a 4 week series designed to add 4 lbs of muscle.
-Each day we’ll hit a couple main lifts followed by a whole bunch of isolation exercises to force muscle growth.
+If you’d like to give hypertrophy training a shot but aren’t sure what to do on your own, we can help!
+Our Hypertrophy class will launch December 1st – BUT, we’ll be hosting a FREE class on Monday, November 29th at 7:30am to give you a sneak peek at what that class will entail.
+Just to give you an idea- each day, we’ll hit a couple main lifts, followed by a whole bunch of isolation exercises to force muscle growth.
 We’ll also get more in depth on nutrition for gaining mass.